seangransee/react-apollo-dynamic-query/README.md

   )
 }

-// We can now pass in the same of the field as a prop,
+// We can now pass in the name of the field as a prop,
 // and generate the query using string interpolation. const query = props => gql` query Foo {